-- 1.5 This Outline Drainage Strategy report is based on the Proposed Development layout plans submitted in support of the planning application.
-The drainage strategy will be reviewed when further design details are available during the detailed design phase; however, the broad principles are provided here. - 1.6 A set of drawings illustrating the Proposed Development proposals are provided in Volume II of the Environmental Statement (ES).
+- 1.5 This Outline Drainage Strategy report is based on the Proposed Development Site layout plan referred to below and shown in Figure 1.
+The drainage strategy will be reviewed when further design details are available during the detailed design phase; however, the broad principles are provided here. - 1.6 Drawings illustrating the Proposed Development are provided in Volume II of the PEI Report.
 These include: - Site Location Plan